madetech/blog/README.md

 your chosen topic.
 Once written create a pull request and get it reviewed.
 Then post it and share it online.

-**If you don't submit you blog post in a pull request by Friday lunchtime you'll be eating your sauerkraut forfeit.**
+**If you don't submit your completed blog post in a pull request by Friday lunchtime you'll be eating your sauerkraut forfeit.**

 ### Checklist